-For the assembly photos in this post, I decided to show you unwrapped rolls on a white background with red twistez wire, red yarn, and red rubber bands so all the pieces would be more visible.
-On the actual skeleton the tubes were black, connected with black twistez wire, and I used white string.
+For the assembly photos in this post, I decided to show you unwrapped rolls on a white background with red twisteez wire, red yarn, and red rubber bands so all the pieces would be more visible.
+On the actual skeleton the tubes were black, connected with black twisteez wire, and I used white string.
 So please excuse the blah assembly photos.
 I just wanted to make sure all the steps were clear!

 We’ll start from the legs up.
 Cut a paper towel tube in half.
 Punch holes on the top of one tube half, and the bottom of the other tube half.
-Thread twistez wires though the top and bottom holes on each side of the tubes, joining them together.
+Thread twisteez wires though the top and bottom holes on each side of the tubes, joining them together.
 Making sure to leave some space and twist the ends of the wire together.

 Repeat the above steps with the second paper towel tube.
 You now have two legs that bend at the “knee.”